brendansudol/react-d3-histogram/README.md

-a simple interface built with React (and D3) — users can type or paste in data and quickly see summary stats and a histogram.
+a simple interface built with React (and D3) — users can type or paste in data and quickly see summary stats and a histogram

 to run locally: